 Conclusions

-Three primary conclusions can be drawn from this analysis.
+Four primary conclusions can be drawn from this analysis.
 First, no significant groundwater loads were observed for any homologs between the outlet of Lake Coeur d’Alene and Barker Rd.
 (Greenacres).
 Estimated loadings for both the Lake Coeur d’Alene to Post Falls and Post Falls to Barker Rd. reaches were less than 5 mg/day for all homologs, and considered negligible considering the overall uncertainty of the assessment.
 Second, the groundwater load entering between Barker Rd. and Trent Ave.
 (Plante’s Ferry) shows a pattern dominated primarily by tetrachloro homologs and secondarily by trichloro homologs, with this pattern consistently displayed across the 2014 and 2015 synoptic surveys.
-Finally, a loading source entering between Trent Avenue (Plante’s Ferry) and Greene St. is dominated primarily by hexachloro homologs, and secondarily by penta- and hepta-chloro homologs.
+Third, a loading source entering between Trent Avenue (Plante’s Ferry) and Greene St. is dominated primarily by hexachloro homologs, and secondarily by penta- and hepta-chloro homologs.
+Finally, dis-aggregation of the Trent Ave. to Greene St. reach into separate losing and gaining sections did not provide significantly different results than the previous lumped approach.
+Should better information on potential groundwater loading sources in this reach be desired, future synoptic surveys should include a sampling location downstream of Upriver Dam at the transition point between the losing and gaining sections of the river.

 The homolog distributions generated for the above sources will be compared to homolog distributions observed in groundwater wells to assist in identifying the origin of groundwater loading to the river.